manfredzab/endpoints-codelab-android/README.md

 ![image alt text](images/image_23.png)

-If you are curious, the generated code is placed in the project's `build/client-libs/taskApi-v1-java.zip` and contains the following files (the names are derived from the endpoint name) :
+If you are curious, the generated code is placed in the project's `build/client-libs/taskApi-v1-java.zip` and contains the following files (the names are derived from the Endpoint name) :

 ```
 taskApi/TaskApiScopes.java